-zooplus shares have performed extremely well since the start of the current financial year, and the share price has nearly doubled year-to-date.
-By the close of the first trading day of the year, January 2, 2015, the shares reached a price of EUR 66.70 on the Xetra exchange.
-In

-April, the shares reached the EUR 100 threshold for the first time and on June 1, zooplus shares traded above a record EUR 120.
+During the current financial year, the shares have continued their upward trend and have almost doubled since the start of the year.
+At the close of the first trading day of the year, January 2, 2015, the shares stood at a price of EUR 66.70 on the Xetra exchange.
+In April of this year, the shares reached the EUR 100 mark for the first time.
+By the end of the first half-year on June 30, the shares were trading at EUR 127.00.
+The shares reached their year-to-date high of EUR 135.00 in early August and, after a period of light consolidation, ended the reporting period on September 30, 2015, at a price of EUR 113.00.

-By the end of the reporting period on June 30, 2015, the shares of zooplus AG closed at EUR 127.00 in Xetra trading, achieving a 90 % climb in value during the first half year.
-The shares significantly outperformed the SDAX - the index in which the shares are listed - as well as the DAXsubsector All Retail Internet sector index, in which the company is also a member.
-As of the June 30, 2015, reporting date, zooplus AG's market capitalization amounted to roughly EUR 888 m.
-At the end of July, the free float as defined by the Deutsche Börse was 67.47 %.
+Thus, in the first nine months of 2015, zooplus shares soared 69% and significantly outperformed their benchmark indices.
+During the January to September period, the SDAX increased some 15% and the DAXsubsector All Retail Internet sector index rose 16%.
+As of the September 30, 2015 reporting date, zooplus AG's market capitalization amounted to roughly EUR 790 m.
+At the end of September, the free float as defined by the Deutsche Börse was 67.47%.